manticoresoftware/manticoresearch/manual/Connecting_to_the_server/HTTP.md

 Endpoints `/sql` and `/cli` allow running SQL queries via HTTP.

-* `/sql` accepts only SELECTs and returns response in HTTP JSON format.
-Parameter `query` should be url-encoded.
+* `/sql` endpoint accepts only SELECT statements and returns the response in HTTP JSON format.
+The query parameter should be URL-encoded.
-* `/sql?mode=raw` accepts any SQL query and returns response in raw format similar to what you get via mysql.
-Parameter `query` should be url-encoded.
+* The `/sql?mode=raw` endpoint accepts any SQL query and returns the response in raw format, similar to what you would receive via mysql.
+The `query` parameter should also be URL-encoded.
-* `/cli` accepts any SQL query and returns response in raw format similar to what you get via mysql.
-The query should not be url-encoded.
-This endpoint is to be used for doing manual actions via browser or command line http clients like `curl`.
+* The `/cli` endpoint accepts any SQL query and returns the response in raw format, similar to what you would receive via mysql.
+Unlike the `/sql` and `/sql?mode=raw` endpoints, the `query` parameter should not be URL-encoded.
+This endpoint is intended for manual actions using a browser or command line HTTP clients such as curl.
+It is not recommended to use the `/cli` endpoint in scripts.

 ### /sql